Assessing the impact of variance heterogeneity and misspecification in mixed-effects location-scale models: Simulation study

 As we model longitudinal data, we then draw a number of encounters $J_i$ from a discrete uniform distribution for each patient $i$:

-where $M$ is a parameter of the simulation study representing the average number of encounters per subject across the population.
+where $\mathcal{U}(a, b)$ denotes a uniform distribution with lower and upper bounds $a$ and $b$, respectively, and $M$ is a parameter of the simulation study representing the average number of encounters per subject across the population.
+This encounter process reflects a regular schedule uninformative of the outcome of interest.
 For each encounter, we compute the age at this encounter as follows:

 and we use this covariate as the only time-varying variable while all other covariates remain constant over time.
 Unless otherwise specified, we consider a total of $N = 200$ patients with an average number of observations $M = 15$.
 Further, we simulate random intercepts for all individuals defined as in Equation~\ref{eq:randomeffects_MELSMbasic}.
-We set $\rho = 0$, $\sigma^y = 2$ and $\sigma^\omega = 1$.
+We set $\rho = 0$, $\sigma_y = 1$ and $\sigma_\omega = 0.5$ to induce non-negligible variability in the simulated outcomes.

 MELSM models a longitudinal outcome of interest.
 To this end, we generate the outcome as follows:

 In our simulations, we set the fixed effect to depend on two covariates for location and scale (to allow for a variety of plausible misspecification types), as summarised in Table~\ref{tab:effects}.